Letter (message): History of letter writing

+In the United States, letters experienced a boost in popularity after the Postal Act of 1845 decreased the price of sending letters and when paper started being made with wood pulp.

-Letters were a chief form of communication, in both personal and business communication, for many centuries before telegraphy, telephony, and Internet communications reduced their primacy.
+Letters were a chief form of communication, in both personal and business communications, for many centuries before telegraphy, telephony, and Internet communications reduced their primacy.
 Even in times and places where literacy was lower, illiterate people could pay literate ones to write letters to, and to read letters from, distant correspondents.
 Even in the era of telegrams and telephones, letters remained quite important until fax and email further eroded their primacy, especially since the turn of the 21st century.
 As communication technology has developed in recent history, posted letters on paper have become less important as a routine form of communication.
 For example, the development of the telegraph drastically shortened the time taken to send a communication, by sending it between distant points as an electrical signal.
 At the telegraph office closest to the destination, the signal was converted back into writing on paper and delivered to the recipient.
 The next step was the telex which avoided the need for local delivery.
 Then followed the fax (facsimile) machine: a letter could be transferred from the sender to the receiver through the telephone network as an image.
 These technologies did not displace physical letters as the primary route for communication; however today, the Internet, by means of email, plays the main role in written communications, together with text messages; however, these email communications are not generally referred to as letters but rather as e-mail (or email) messages, messages or simply emails or e-mails, with the term "letter" generally being reserved for communications on paper.

+On March 6, 2025, PostNord announced that all letter mail deliveries will cease in Denmark by the end of 2025, citing a 90% decline in letter mail since 2000.

 Letters as historical source material

 Due to the timelessness and universality of letter writing, extant letters from earlier eras constitute an important category of source material in historiography (the methodology of historians).

+Letters were often subject to state censorship and confiscation.
+Private letters preserved in state archives tell not only what the author intended but also how the letter's purported content was interpreted by state officials.
+In some cases, the confiscation of letters led to increased censorship, like bans on correspondence and migration.